-A Renton police officer who is accused of asking a confidential informant to take off her clothes, “keep drinking” and let him slap her face and spank her was arrested on suspicion of sexually motivated assault, according to police.
+A Renton police officer who is accused of telling a confidential informant to take off her clothes, “keep drinking” and let him slap her face and spank her was arrested on suspicion of sexually motivated assault, according to police.

 Officers were called to the 25000 block of 16th Avenue South in Des Moines on Saturday after a crying woman called 911 around 6 a.m., according to a statement from the Des Moines Police Department.